jayakrishna9655/Lead-Code-Programs-/README.md

 58. Maximum Difference Between Increasing Elements
 59. One To Ten Print Without Loop
 60. Two Furthest Houses With Different Colors
+61. Replace Elements with Greatest Element on Right